opencasestudies/OCS_Guide/docs/no_toc/01-intro.md

 - Next steps
 - Homework

+### Table of Contents

 This anatomy is reflected in the table of contents of case study sections:

 <img src="resources/images/OCS_TOC_anatomy.png" title="Open Case Study Anatomy in the Table of Contents" alt="Open Case Study Anatomy in the Table of Contents" style="display: block; margin: auto;" />

  <br>